 Sarah is a First Generation student who received her Bachelors in History and Religious Studies.
-After exploring many graduate programs, she is currently pursuing her Masters in Public Administration.
+After exploring many graduate programs, she completed her Masters in Public Administration.
 In her free time she enjoys reading a little of everything, gaming, watching cooking shows, and researching trends in Higher Education.

 Academic Advisor Training Coordinator

 Shannon was born and raised in Albuquerque, NM and is a proud Sandia High School graduate.
-Her father worked for UNM for 30 years, which allowed Shannon to get to know UNM and become a Lobo well before entering as a freshman after high school.
-As an undergraduate student she had the opportunity to work as a student employee with the College of Pharmacy, which allowed her to gain experience in the advisement at UNM.
-In 2005 she started as a full time academic advisor in the University College Advisement Center (UCAC).
+Her father worked at UNM for 30 years, which allowed Shannon to get to know UNM and become a Lobo well before entering as a freshman after high school.
+As an undergraduate student she had the opportunity to work as a student employee with the College of Pharmacy, which allowed her to gain experience in advisement at UNM.
+In 2006 she started as a full time academic advisor in the University College Advisement Center (UCAC).
 While working as an advisor in UCAC she worked with a large variety and population of students.
-After completing her masters degree she became the academic advisor trainer for all undergraduate advisors at UNM.
-In this position she creates, maintains, and grades all advisor training's.
-New undergraduate advisors have a year long training that includes online training modules, shadowing, and monthly presentations.
-In this role she has also been actively involved in NACADA Region 10 activities.

-Shannon has a Bachelors of Business Administration in Human Resources and a Masers of Arts in Organizational Learning and Instructional Technology.
-Outside of work Shannon is an active volunteer with Girl Scouts.
-Girl Scouts allows her to work with young girls around the city to help them develop a foundation for becoming a strong woman.
+Shannon has a Bachelor’s of Business Administration in Human Resources and a Masers of Arts in Organizational Learning and Instructional Technology.
+Outside of work Shannon is an active volunteer with Girl Scouts which allows her to work with Albuquerque youth and in helping them develop a foundation for becoming a strong women.